pranityadav19/Analyzing-Drug-Medication/README.md

 ## 📋 Project Overview

-This project implements an end-to-end data pipeline for analyzing drug medication data from a Kaggle dataset containing 11.8K rows and 9 columns.
+This project implements an end-to-end data pipeline in snowflake for analyzing drug medication data from a Kaggle dataset containing 11.8K rows and 9 columns.
 The pipeline processes information about medicines, their compositions, uses, side effects, manufacturers, and customer reviews to provide actionable insights for healthcare decision-making.

 ## ✨ Key Features